 The terms ‘Computer Graphics, Vision and Games’ cover a wide range of topics within the computing industry and the modern world.
 While computer games are the most well-known aspect of this area, what many people do not know is the underlying complexity of a relatively simple application.
 In completion of this degree, you will gain a firm foundation in computing skills such as programming, software design, data storage, analysis and classification.
 You will also learn specialised skills in the areas of vision and graphics, and interact with related areas of study such as intelligent agents and mobile computing.
-The Department of Computer Science was awarded 91% student satisfaction according to the National Student Survey (2016).
-This degree is accredited by the BCS (the Chartered Institute for IT) on behalf of the Engineering Council, which gives you a head start when you enter the competitive job market.
+At Aberystwyth University, we endeavour to provide you with an exceptional and memorable student experience.
+In the 2017 National Student Survey, we were ranked **top 5 in the UK and 1st in Wales** for student satisfaction (NSS, 2017).
+This degree is accredited by the* BCS (the Chartered Institute for IT) on behalf of the Engineering Council, *which gives you a head start when you enter the competitive job market.
 You will have Access to Linux, Mac OS X laboratories and central servers and robotic equipment such as Ardvinos, mobile robots and sailing robots.
-Our research ranked 11th in the UK and 1st in Wales (Times Higher Education).
+Our research ranked **11th in the UK and 1st** in Wales (Times Higher Education).
 You will be taught by lecturers whose research speciality is computer vision, and who have connections with the industry and software engineering conferences.
 Your first year will introduce you to programming, computer infrastructure and web development.
 You will go on to study various programming languages, database design, machine learning, computer vision and development processes, techniques and technologies for constructing real operational software.
 Employability skills are the core values of our degree.
 As part of your degree you will be required to take part in a residential weekend where you and other students will have work in teams to solve problems.
 This activity will encourage and improve your skills in: communication, analysis, time management, independent and group-based working, organisation, implementation, research and technical skills.
 The University operates a Year in Employment Scheme (YES) and GO Wales.
 You have the option to take a year out between your second and third year to work in an organisation in the UK or overseas.
 YES is very rewarding and a worthwhile experience.
 Upon completion of this programme, you will stand out from the crowd in a competitive job market.
-Our degree prepares you for a variety of careers in fields such as software design, communications and networking, computer applications, web development, IT consultancy and management, systems analysis and development, computer sales and marketing and education.
-It is notable that 93% of undergraduates from the Department of Computer Science who graduated in 2015 were in employment or further education six months after graduating (DLHE 2015).
+Our degree prepares you for a variety of careers in fields such as: + software design + communications and networking + computer applications + web development + IT consultancy and management + systems analysis and development + computer sales + marketing + education It is notable that *98.5% of UK/EU undergraduates *from the Department of Computer Science who graduated in 2016 were in professional level jobs or graduate level further study six months after graduating (DLHE 2017).
 The skills acquired from this course are sought after by employers in computer science-related industries.